Counselling after a miscarriage

 If you are seeking counselling on relationship and/or sexual problems, try Relate – a long-established organisation with local branches.
 Their services are fee-paying, possibly on a sliding scale.

-If you are looking for counselling related to fertility investigations or treatment, you could try:
+If you are looking for counselling related to fertility investigations or treatment, you could try these options.

-For more information about the support services offered by the Miscarriage Association, see our ‘How we can help’ page.
+You can find information about the support services offered by the Miscarriage Association on our ‘How we can help’ page.